-where $n_{ij}$ is the occurrence of stocks belonging to group (sector or style) $i$ and it is summed over all links in the network of $j$ day, $n_j$ is the occurrence of all stocks and it is summed over all links in the network of $j$ day, $N_{ij}$ is the number of group $i$ in the network of $j$ day, $N_j$ is the number of unique stocks in the network of $j$ day.
-Accordingly, the group of stocks with higher $R_{ij}$ will occupy more links in the market, meaning heavier dependency on other stocks’ illiquidity and greater odds of taking over or passing on crash risk.
-It is unexpected that, as can be seen Figure~\ref{fig:opro}(a), the sector of finance constantly occupies the highest proportion in China’s stock market, especially on crash days.
-As for the capital style, the style of large capitalization, i.e., the large-cap-value is the most critical group in market crash (see Figure~\ref{fig:opro}(b)).
-Both observations suggest that stocks in finance, especially those of large capital values, should be targets of inspection for market regulators.
+where $n_{ij}$ is the occurrence of stocks belonging to group (sector or style) $i$ and is summed over all links in the network on day $j$, $n_j$ is the occurrence of all stocks and is summed over all links in the network on day $j$, $N_{ij}$ is the number of group $i$ in the network on day $j$, and $N_j$ is the number of unique stocks in the network on day $j$.
+Accordingly, the group of stocks with higher $R_{ij}$ will occupy more links in the market, meaning that they are more dependent on other stocks' illiquidity and have a greater likelihood of accumulating or passing on crash risk.
+Unexpectedly, as shown in Fig.~\ref{fig:opro}(a), the finance sector constantly occupies the highest proportion in China's stock market, especially on crash days.
+Regarding the capital style, the style of large capitalization, i.e., the large-cap-value, is the most critical group in market crashes (see Fig.~\ref{fig:opro}(b)).
+Both observations suggest that stocks in finance, especially those with large capital values, should be inspection targets for market regulators.